RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>1</sup> And God remembered Noah, and every living thing, and all the cattle that [was] with him in the ark: and God made a wind to pass over the earth, and the waters asswaged;
 <sup>2</sup> The fountains also of the deep and the windows of heaven were stopped, and the rain from heaven was restrained;
-<sup>3</sup> And the waters returned from off the earth continually : and after the end of the hundred and fifty days the waters were abated.
+<sup>3</sup> And the waters returned from off the earth continually: and after the end of the hundred and fifty days the waters were abated.
 <sup>4</sup> And the ark rested in the seventh month, on the seventeenth day of the month, upon the mountains of Ararat.
 <sup>5</sup> And the waters decreased continually until the tenth month: in the tenth [month], on the first [day] of the month, were the tops of the mountains seen.
 <sup>6</sup> And it came to pass at the end of forty days, that Noah opened the window of the ark which he had made: